 We begin our Thailand Summer Service Program in Los Angeles and board a plane to Bangkok, where we receive a Thai language and cultural orientation from our Thai hosts.
 During our time in Bangkok, we stroll through lively markets, visit the revered Grand Palace and Reclining Buddha, and cruise the canals on a traditional Thai long boat.
 We spend a night at the Suwantawanaram Buddhist forest monastery where we learn from monks about Buddhist customs.
 An overnight train ride takes us to the ancient walled city of Chiang Mai.

-Glimpsing Thailand’s true cultural origins, we travel north to hill tribe country where tribes have managed to retain their own language, customs, mode of dress, and spiritual beliefs for centuries.
-In the village, we help with much-needed infrastructure such as building bridges or community houses, or renovating and improving the local school.
-We spend three days living in a village guest house, helping the community while learning about Thai culture first hand.
-In Chiang Mai we take a full-day Thai cooking class during which we prepare tasty Thai dishes like spring rolls, Pad Thai, and papaya salad.
+Glimpsing Thailand’s true cultural origins, we travel north to the high country where tribes have managed to retain their own language, customs, mode of dress, and spiritual beliefs for centuries.
+Once in the village, we help with much-needed infrastructure projects such as building bridges, community houses, or renovating and improving the local school.
+We spend three days living in a village guest house, and lend a helping hand in the community while learning about Thai culture first hand.
+Our time with the hill tribe comes to a close with an exciting day of whitewater rafting on the Maetang River before our return to Chiang Mai for a full-day Thai cooking class where we prepare tasty Thai dishes like spring rolls, Pad Thai, and papaya salad.